ultraq/thymeleaf-layout-dialect/README.md

 </html>
 ```

-The custom message defined in the page including `Modal2.html` was made a part
+The custom message defined in the template including `Modal2.html` was made a
-of the contents of the modal.
-Fragments in the context of an included page work
+part of the contents of the modal.
+Fragments in the context of an included
-the same as they do when used in the context of a decorator: if the fragment
+template work the same as they do when used in the context of a decorator: if
-isn't defined in your page, then it won't override whatever is in the included
+the fragment isn't defined in your template, then it won't override whatever is
-page, allowing you to create defaults in your included page.
+in the included page, allowing you to create defaults in your included template.

-### Title pattern
+### Configuring your title

-Given that the Layout dialect automatically overrides the decorator page's `title`
+Given that the Layout dialect automatically overrides the decorator's `title`
-element with that found in the content page, you might find yourself repeating
+element with that found in the content template, you might find yourself
-parts of the title found in the decorator page, especially if you like to create
+repeating parts of the title found in the decorator, especially if you like to
-breadcrumbs or retain the name of the website in the page title.
+create breadcrumbs or retain the name of the website in the page title.
 The `layout:title-pattern`
 attribute can save you the trouble of repeating the decorator title by using
 some special tokens in a pattern of how you want your title to appear.